Skip to main content

 • “So if you want American Conquest on the scale of Age of Empires and don't mind dated graphics, it is even for today a fun game.”

-• “The graphics are nothing to write home about (Age of Empires 3 is prettier by miles).
-The unit count is also kind of low (max of 150 units), while American Conquest, which is also set in the colonization period, has a unit count in the thousands.
-So there are alternatives that are a lot better.”
+• “The graphics are nothing to write home about (Age of Empires 3 is prettier by miles), and the unit count is also kind of low (max of 150 units; American Conquest, which is also set in the colonization period, has unit counts in the thousands) - so there are alternatives which are a lot better.”

-• “What it has earned are six factions with distinct visuals, heroes, and units, but they are all virtually indistinct from one another.”
+• “What it has earned are six factions with distinct visuals, heroes, and units but who are all virtually indistinct from one another.”

 • atmosphere